jackconnolly21/cs109a-spotify/docs/index.md

 ![Songs](songcounts.png) ![art](artcount.png)

 Another facet of the dataset that we explored was the average length of the playlists.
 This distribution was also incredibly right skewed.
 The median playlist was of length 49 tracks, with the mean being around 66 tracks.
 As for the artists, the median was 30 with a mean of 38 artists per playlist.
 This shows that there is a clear tendency for artists to be grouped in playlists with other songs from the same artist.
-It is also likely that longer playlists include more repeat artists because of what appears to be less skew in the
+It is also likely that longer playlists include more repeat artists because of what appears to be less right skew.

 ![art](playlistlen.png) ![art](artdist.png)